Carafa family

-The House of Carafa or Caraffa is the name of an old and influential Neapolitan aristocratic family of Italian nobles, clergy, and men of arts, known from the 12th century.
+Carafa or Caraffa is the name of an old and influential Neapolitan aristocratic family of Italian nobles, clergy, and men of arts, known from the 12th century.

+Divided into numerous branches, the main and most important of which are the Carafa della Spina and the Carafa della Stadera, and decorated with the highest titles, it reached the height of its power with the 1555 election to the papal throne of Gian Pietro Carafa, with the name of Pope Paul IV.

 History

 The House of Carafa is a cadet branch of the noble House of Caracciolo, one of the most prominent families of the Neapolitan nobility.
 The family rose to prominence in the Kingdom of Naples during the 14th century and established itself as one of the leading noble families of southern Italy in the 15th century.
 Across the time, the family split in many lines, the most important being the Princes of Roccella, the Dukes of Andria and Counts of Ruvo, the Princes of Stigliano, the Dukes of Maddaloni, the Dukes of Nocera and the Dukes of Noja.
 The family gave sixteen cardinals to the Catholic Church, including one pope, Paul IV.

+Carafa della Spina

+The founder of the Carafa della Spina family was Andrea, relative of Queen Joanna I of Naples, who followed Charles III of Naples in the Hungarian war.
+The representatives of the family held the highest positions in the civil, military and ecclesiastical fields until reaching the papal throne.
+It was registered in the Neapolitan Patriciate of the Seat of Nile and, after the suppression of the seats (1800), it was registered in the Neapolitan Golden Book.

+They owned numerous fiefdoms and were awarded a number of titles, including: